Estimated reading time: 7 minutes

 To fight the forgetting curve, make sure you repeatedly show new hires’ training on their corporate screensavers.
 This won’t just help them to better memorize, it will also scale down the enormous amount of information coming at them.
 After all, you’re only presenting small chunks of their training at a time.

 You can target only them by creating a ‘training’ channel in your message server, although it’s not a bad idea to train existing employees from time to time on things they ought to know (they can also fall victim to the forgetting curve!).
-Cybersecurity training, for example, is something that can be repeated for all your employees as it is of such high importance.
+Cybersecurity awareness training, for example, is something that can be repeated for all your employees as it is of such high importance.
 Compliance training for all employees could never hurt, either.
 Better safe than sorry!

 For a new employee, onboarding revolves around a series of firsts.
 Their first work projects and tasks, the first time they can share their talents with the organization, the first time they’re recognized for their talents and the first time their success is celebrated.
 Celebrating (first) success isn’t just fun, it can also increase employee engagement.
 It helps employees feel recognized for their work, which leads to higher levels of productivity and customer satisfaction.
 On top of that, doing well at their new job and being acknowledged for it, will make your new employee feel like the company’s a perfect fit.
 And in turn, that will make them want to stay.